Codecademy/docs/content/cloud-computing/concepts/aws-management-console/aws-management-console.md

   - 'paths/back-end-engineer-career-path'
 ---

 The **AWS Management Console** is a web application that is home to all the various other consoles used to manage AWS services.
-The console home page is what's first seen when a user logs into AWS.
+The console's customizable home page is what's first seen when a user logs into AWS.
 The home page provides access to each service console and provides information needed to perform AWS-related tasks.

 The AWS Management Console provides the following: